tomedegroot/study-material/linux+LPICLevel1Exam1/managingFilesInLinux.md

   1. `-i` -> interactive, prompt before overwrite
   2. `-p` -> preserve permissions.
 By default, if you copy a file it gets the same permissions and owner as the folder you are copying to.
 With `-p` you keep the same permissions and owner as the original file

+#File Archiving & The RM, MV Commands

+##cp

+Extra notes on flags for `cp`:
+  1.`-a` -> It preserves ownership on all the folders and it's contents recursively.
+  2. `-u` -> Update copy.
+It's a backup command: it tells cp to only copy if the target location is newer or the target location doesn't exist

+4.23